 FSGC's supervision model emphasizes the use and awareness of the self in the treatment process.
-Consequently, supervision deals with transference and countertransference related issues and the discussion of feelings and experiences generated in the child or adolescent and therapist and supervisee and supervisor relationship.
+Consequently, supervision deals with transference and countertransference related issues and the discussion of feelings and experiences generated in the youth and therapist and supervisee and supervisor relationship.